hauserulrich/19FS_IuK_IV_K_IoT/README.md

 ## start server

 To start the server you can use this script.bat.
-Don't forget to replace everyting in <>.
+Don't forget to replace everything in <>.
 For development purposes install npm i -g nodemon or change it to node.

 ```
 start cmd /k "cd PATH_TO_SERVERFOLDER && c: && set TTN_APPID=<APPID> && set TTN_ACCESSKEY=<ACCESSKEY> && set PORT=3000 && nodemon run"